-- In SlingStudio Console for Mac, confirm that you can see the foreground and background video sources that you want to use for your chroma-key composite.
+- In SlingStudio Console for iPad, confirm that you can see the foreground and background video sources that you want to use for your chroma-key composite.

-- For the foreground video source: Move the trackpad/mouse pointer into the upper-right corner of the source's thumbnail image, and then click the three dots icon [...] to display the options for the foreground video source.
+- For the foreground video source: In the lower-right corner of source's thumbnail image, tap the three dots icon [...] to display the options for the foreground video source.

-- In the pop-up menu that appears, click CHROMA SETTINGS.
+- In the pop-up menu that appears, tap CHROMA KEY.

-- Click to select Use Chroma Key, then click the eyedropper icon.
+- Tap to select Use chroma Key, then tap the eyedropper icon.

-- Click the area of the image that contains the color that you want to use as the key to composite your background and foreground video sources.
+- Tap the area of the image that contains the color that you want to use as the key to composite your background and foreground video sources.

-- To adjust your composited image further, click Show Preview.
+- To adjust your composited image further, tap Show Preview.

 - If you see the composited image (foreground and background) then skip to Step 16.

-- If you don't see both images when you click Show Preview, continue with the next step.
+- If you don't see both images when you tap Show Preview, continue with the next step.

 Note: Your image may not look the way you want ... that's okay.
 Save it for now, and then you can adjust it in a moment.

-- In the SlingStudio Console main window, click the background video source image to place it in the Preview window, if it's not there already.
+- In the SlingStudio Console main window, tap the background video source image to place it in the Preview window, if it's not there already.

-- Use your trackpad/mouse pointer to drag the foreground video source thumbnail onto the background video source in Preview.
+- Drag the foreground video source thumbnail onto the background video source in Preview.

 The two images composite.

-- Now go back to adjust the chroma-key settings: Click the [...] icon for the foreground video source, then click CHROMA SETTINGS.
+- Now go back to adjust the chroma-key settings: Tap the [...] icon for the foreground video source, then tap CHROMA KEY.

-- If you wish, click Show Preview to see the composited chroma-key image as you fine-tune the settings.
+- If you wish, tap Show Preview to see the composited chroma-key image as you fine-tune the settings.